The aeroplane models of Lilienthal

 the time of Lilienthal's death, the "Gelenkflügelapparat"

-(Glider with Jointed Wings), which would allow a mechanical shift in
+(Glider with jointed Wings), which would allow a mechanical shift in

 the center of gravity for the pilot, was almost ready for test flights.
 However, little is known about the details of its construction.